Yingli Green revenue rises on strong solar module demand

-June 5 (Reuters) - Yingli Green Energy Holding Co Ltd reported an 8.5 percent rise in first-quarter revenue, helped by strong demand for its solar panels.
+(Reuters) - Yingli Green Energy Holding Co Ltd (YGE.N) reported an 8.5 percent rise in first-quarter revenue, helped by strong demand for its solar panels.

 The company, which last month raised “substantial doubt” about its ability to continue as a “going concern” due to indebtedness, said total revenue rose to $468.7 million in the quarter from $432.2 million a year earlier.